 We all know this transition struggle all too well.
 We have our weekly routine.
 Weekdays are fine.
-We go to work, we come home do our routine and then go back to work the next day.
+We go to work or school, we come home do our routine and then go back to work the next day.
 But then the weekend comes and we panic.
 So many empty unstructured hours.
 By the time Sunday rolls around we are agitated and not feeling good at all.

 I have found some general things that help me on weekends and I hope these ideas will help you too!

 - Find what makes your soul happy.

 Whether it is going for a walk, reading a book, or exercise do something that fills your soul early in the day.
 Ideally, I have found that some kind of physical outlet is best.
 I’m not saying we all need to be fitness people BUT if you move your body every day whether that is the gym, a walk outside, or yoga, I promise you will feel an incredible difference.
 For me, yoga is what fills my soul, It is not only a great form of exercise but it also provides the opportunity for mediation and centering.
 The movements of yoga are based around anatomy and so it also has wonderful positive effects on your digestion and overall health.
 If yoga interests you please visit the new yoga page on this site to learn more!
 If you do something to fill your soul early in the day you will be more at peace for the remaining parts of the day.

 2. Plan your weekends ahead of time.